Facets-cloud/Readme-Documentation/docs/MODULES/module-registry.md

 | **Module State**      | Indicates if the module is in `preview` or `published` mode                 |
 | **GitHub Repo Link**  | Points to the source repository of the module, if linked                    |
 | **Actions Available** | Depending on permissions: publish module, delete module, or update metadata |

+### Module State

+Custom modules exist in one of the following states:

+* **Preview:** Modules still under development or testing.
+Cannot be used in production environments unless explicitly allowed.
+* **Published:** Approved, production-ready modules available to all teams in the CP.

+Transitions (e.g., promoting a module from preview to published) are governed through policy and user permissions.